(image source Life in Lemon Yellow)

 Perfumer Yann Vasnier

-There is something quietly appealing about a line that is niche not in order to be ‘indie’ in style or to be more hip than the mainstream will allow.
-There is a sense in the Mecheri line that the perfumer just wanted enough space to work with the ideas that interested her, whether this meant creating something previously unknown, or making a classic idea your own.
-It implies a stable ego and hard work.
+There is something quietly appealing about a line that is ‘niche’ not in order simply to appear indie or hip.
+There is a sense in the Mecheri line that the artistic director (Mecheri) and perfumer (Vasnier) wanted enough space to work with the ideas that interested them, whether this meant creating something previously unknown, or making a classic idea your own.
+It implies stable egos and hard work.

 With Mulholland, Mecheri fulfills a goal that many have pursued: the alchemy of the long- lasting eau de cologne.
 Her initial wager in creating the Mulholland is to the eschew the ‘natural.’
 To makes a durable cologne, Mecheri fabricates musky, metallic citrus notes and idealized woods.
 In the place of an eau de cologne’s lightness there is a sense of agility, and where a cologne burns brightly but briefly, Mulholland instead has an inherent sparkle that doesn’t burn off.
 If my description is confusing, the perfume is not.
 It just works.